Lane-Splitting is Illegal in Florida

+It is worth noting that in the state of Florida, lane splitting is currently not recognized as a legal maneuver on public roads.
 Whether you're a new motorcycle rider or are a recent Florida transplant, all riders should know that an action known as "lane-splitting" is illegal in the state.
 According to Florida Statute 316.20, no rider is permitted to go between lanes of traffic or rows of vehicles.
 Doing so may result in a moving violation.
-Read on to learn more.

 Why is Lane Splitting Illegal in Florida?